- Four bedroom property with 3 reception rooms

 - Fashionable Bruton

 3 High Street is an intriguing property which has a range of many interesting period features dating from the fifteenth century to the Georgian period.
-With a self contained annexe (complete with its own postcode) and a variety of generous sized rooms, this property has enormous potential for development or business use, and actually currently fulfills a dual purpose role as a home and a pharmacy.
+With a self contained Coach House (complete with its own postcode) and a variety of generous sized rooms, this property has enormous potential for development or business use.

 The attractive double fronted property faces directly onto the popular and fashionable Bruton High Street, just along from trendy "At the Chapel".
-The oak front door opens into a hallway where the flagstone floor is currently concealed by flooring suitable for pharmacy customers, but which could easily be revealed.
-Similarly the reception rooms either side of the hallway which are currently used as a pharmacy business, are currently fitted out as a dispensary and the other as a shop, and behind the shop fittings in both rooms are hidden interesting features such as a fireplace and beams.
-The hallway itself is currently used as a consulting room for the pharmacy, but would make an impressive entrance hall, as leads through to a further lobby which provides access through to the living accommodation.
+The oak front door opens into an impressive entrance hallway, the reception rooms on either side were previously used as a pharmacy business and are currently fitted out as a dispensary and a shop but have many other potential uses.
+Behind the shop fittings in both rooms are hidden interesting features such as a fireplace and beams.
+The hallway leads through to a further lobby which provides access through to the living accommodation.

 A small step leads up from the dining room to the kitchen which has a lovely flagstone floor, a variety of fitted cupboards and a island unit.
 A large Rangemaster fridge complements the Rangemaster stove with a gas hob and electric oven, and a picture window provides a great view out over the garden.

 A small boiler room connects the kitchen to the passageway outside, which links the courtyard to the garden, under an archway which links the main house to some yet more accommodation.
-On the ground floor is a large room which his currently used for storage for the business, but as it is equipped with electricity it could easily be converted to more living space, or even an office or treatment rooms.
-An external staircase leads up to two large rooms which are currently used as studies but which would also make living space, offices or treatment rooms.
+On the ground floor is a large room which his currently set up as a workshop.
+An external staircase leads up to two large rooms which are currently used as studies, one overlooking the garden and the other the courtyard.

 There are four bedrooms on the First Floor, reached by stairs leading up from the lobby.
 At the top of the staircase is a convenient toilet and a door to a staircase to the loft (which used to be the servants quarters), then a landing leads to the bedrooms, the first of which is the Green Room which is currently used as the Master Bedroom.
 This lovely room has an interesting view down Patwell Street towards the Church, and also has lovely elm floorboards.